rub3nlh/tropipay-api-doc/docs/3 - Api-V2/PayWithTropipayFlow.md

 ![Payment Confirmation Screen](../../assets/images/paga-con-tropipay-5.jpg)

+#### Callback Signature:

+The `urlNotification` parameter allows to specify an URL to which we will send a notification callback.
+All callbacks contains the parameter signature that validate it is a verified Tropipay Callback.
+You need to check the signature of any callback for security reasons:

+`signature = sha256( bankOrderCode + userEmail + sha1(userPassword) + originalCurrencyAmount )
+`

 Bellow you can see some designs that you can use to put your Pay-With-Tropipay button.

 ![Boton Tropipay EN](../../assets/images/boton-tropipay-en.png)